 Perhaps you’re a visionary.
 Have you developed a particular interest in medical ethics to affect policy and practice on the ethical use of animals in medical research?
 In twenty years, will AI have helped reduce the number of animals used in medical research?

 Respond to the following and indicate how these areas of experience have impacted your progress toward your future career goals in relation to becoming an “Outstanding Physician, AND…”.

-This year, this prompt is rewritten slightly.
-It used to say “what has been your most…” – which is revised to the word “describe.”
+Last year, this prompt was rewritten slightly.
+It used to say “what has been your most…” – which was revised to the word “describe.”
 Clearly, DGSOM wants more detail than just stating your answer.
 Do you play electric guitar?
 Do you draw anatomical figures?
 In what context?
 What does this do for you?
 What does this do for others?
 Don’t forget that all three of these sub prompts need to conclude with a tie-in to your career goals.

 UCLA secondary essay #3

 Describe how the COVID-19 pandemic has impacted your pathway to medical school.
 Include any academic, personal, financial or professional barriers, as well as other relevant information.
 (800 characters)